Moldovan-Paul/TravelWise/README.md

 * **Check Out Date**
 * **Number of Adult Guests**

 Upon pressing the **Search Button**, a new view displays a scrollable list of results.
 Each result contains the accommodation's name and logo, adress, number of rooms left that are available, star rating and price for one night.
+The user can sort the results by pressing the button provided in the top right corner of the results screen and choosing one of the following 6 criteria:
+* Best Selling
+* Price (Ascending)
+* Price (Descending)
+* Star Rating (Highest First)
+* Star Rating (Lowest First)
+* Guest Rating

 ### Accommodations Section Demo